 When you do need to meet with clients “face-to-face,” video calls offer the next best thing to in-person meetings.
 Over the last year, video meetings platforms like Zoom have been increasingly normalized, and more clients than ever are comfortable with this option.

-Again, cloud-based software will be an invaluable asset when it comes to managing your team remotely.
+Your cloud-based tax software will be an invaluable asset when it comes to building and managing your team remotely.
 You’ll find it far easier to collaborate and stay organized when everyone’s work is automatically updated in the cloud.

 Digital collaboration tools like Microsoft Teams are also helpful.
 You can set hours, see who is online, send instant messages, and quickly start video chats when needed.
 With the right digital tools and clear expectations and communications from you, managing a digital team can be just as easy, if not easier, than managing a physical office.Thinking about taking your tax office virtual?
 Get a demo of TaxSlayer Pro Web to see just how easy running a virtual tax office can be.